tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 {{!I-D.ietf-tls-hybrid-design}} provides a construction for hybrid key exchange in TLS 1.3.
 It fulfils the primary goal of hybrid key exchange, with additional objectives discussed in Section 1.5 of the same document.

-Applications MUST migrate to TLS 1.3 and support the hybrid key exchange, as defined in {{!I-D.ietf-tls-hybrid-design}}.
+Applications that use (D)TLS and susceptible to CRQC attack MUST migrate to (D)TLS 1.3 and support the hybrid key exchange, as defined in {{!I-D.ietf-tls-hybrid-design}}.
 In the future, we anticipate a shift away from traditional cryptographic algorithms in favor of post-quantum algorithms.
 This transition is expected to provide benefits in terms of CPU efficiency and reduced data transmission overhead compared to hybrid key exchange.

 The client initiates the TLS handshake by sending a list of key agreement methods it supports in the key_share extension.
 One of the challenges during the PQC migration is that the client may not know whether the server supports the Hybrid key exchange.
 To address this uncertainty, the client can adopt one of two strategies: